 Please keep in mind that you cannot reverse a surgical neutering.

-In any case, surgical castration will mean a "change" for both your pet and you.
-Not only at home or with his diet, but also outside: his fellow dogs, who already know him, will react differently to him at first because he will smell completely different after the operation.
+In any case, surgical castration will mean a "change" for both your pet and you. at home or with his diet and outside: his fellow dogs, who already know him, will react differently to him at first because he will smell completely different after the operation.

 Therefore, you should take your time in making the decision and not act hastily.